 - With all the delegations in the same building, they are able to maintain formal and informal contacts with each other, as well as with NATO's International Staff and International Military Staff.

 - Delegations can vary in size and are principally staffed with civil servants from the Ministries of Foreign Affairs and Defence.

 Roles and responsibilities

 Representing its member country

 The responsibility and task of each delegation is to represent its member country at NATO.
 The authority of each delegation comes from its home country's government.
 It acts on instruction from its capital and reports back on NATO decisions and projects.

-The ambassadors are supported by their national delegation, composed of advisers and officials who represent their country on different NATO committees, subordinate to the NAC.
+The ambassadors are supported by their national delegations, composed of advisers and officials who represent their country on different NATO committees, which are subordinate to the North Atlantic Council.
 Delegations can also be supported by experts from capitals on certain matters.

 An important function of the delegations at NATO Headquarters is to contribute to the consultation process.

-The delegation is headed by an ambassador, who is appointed by his/ her government for a period ranging between one to eight years.
+The delegation is headed by an ambassador, who is appointed by their government for a period ranging between one to eight years.

 The staff of a delegation can vary considerably in size, from the smallest at under half a dozen to the largest at about 200.
-It comprises civil servants from the ministries of foreign affairs, the ministry of defence and other relevant ministries.
+It comprises civil servants from the Ministry of Foreign Affairs, the Ministry of Defence and other relevant ministries.
 The International Staff and International Military Staff at NATO Headquarters support the work of the delegations.